• Skip to primary navigation

 • Cocoa powder: Make sure you don’t add a thick pile of the cocoa/espresso powder mix to the top, otherwise you’ll be choking it down, and two people violently coughing and drinking water straight out of the faucet isn’t sweet.
 Or romantic.
 Just add a nice light dusting to the top.

 • Be my valentine?
-Since we’re making tiramisu for two, why not give it a special touch?
-Add little heart sprinkles (aff link) on top for the perfect little “I love you” without the life-sized stuffed animals or singing telegrams…. or do all of that, and send me the video of your partner’s reaction to it all, please and thank you.
+Since we're making tiramisu for two, why not give it a special touch?
+Add little heart sprinkles on top for the perfect little “I love you” without the life-sized stuffed animals or singing telegrams…. or do all of that, and send me the video of your partner's reaction to it all, please and thank you.

 Heart sprinkles on a marble counter